Learning at Little Eaton

 - to participate in school and community life

 We recognise that every child is a unique individual.
 We celebrate and welcome differences within our school community.
-We are concerned that barriers to learning are identified and addressed, particularly for disadvantaged children and those with SEND.
+We are concerned that barriers to learning are identified and addressed, particularly for disadvantaged children and those with SEND (please see our Equality section of the website).

 Learning is underpinned by the teaching of basic skills, knowledge, concepts and values.